 The copious amounts of small talk and strangers that Christmas invites are enough to frazzle any introvert.

 The constant interaction that surrounds Christmas is enough to leave any introvert feeling drained and ready to embark on a new life on a remote island.
 However, there are a few simple tricks that can make the holiday season more enjoyable and more relaxing for introverts.
+For example, there are these amazing Christmas gift baskets that people can purchase over the holiday season, filled with gourmet holiday flavours and ingredients which brings joy to whoever receives it.
+A gift like this can be for the whole family to enjoy together.
 I’m someone who likes having a lot of space and I’ve found these tips have let me really get the most out of Christmas:

 1. Organise your social calendar: